Our Operational Impact

 We are committed to procuring 100% renewable electricity to meet our global needs by 2020, which enables us to achieve carbon neutrality while supporting the expansion of renewable energy projects.
 Our strategy focuses on reviewing direct renewable energy sourcing opportunities, like long term power purchase agreements and when this is not feasible, procuring high-quality, credible renewable energy certificates.

-In 2017, we have continued our procurement of Green-e certified RECs to cover 100% of our US and Canadian operations, as well as Guarantees of Origin for 100% of European operations.
-Additionally, we achieved 100% renewable electricity procurement for our Brazil and China operations through the purchase of I-RECs and covered 95% of our India operations through PowerPlus instruments.
-Having achieved these milestones, our total procurement of certified renewable energy credits was equivalent to 95% of our global electricity needs in 2017.
+In 2018, we have continued our procurement of Green-e certified RECs to cover 100% of our US and Canadian operations, as well as Guarantees of Origin for 100% of European operations.
+Additionally, we achieved 100% renewable electricity procurement for our Brazil, China, India, Indonesia, Israel, Malaysia, South Africa, South Korea, and Taiwan operations through the purchase of I-RECs.
+Having achieved these milestones, our total procurement of certified renewable energy credits was equivalent to 96% of our global electricity needs in 2018.

 Long Term PPA (Power Purchase Agreement)

 In June 2017, we signed a Long Term PPA (Power Purchase Agreement) to spur renewable energy growth and jobs.
 The agreement enabled the investment and development of a new 68 megawatt wind project in Pennsylvania and is set to facilitate up to 150 construction jobs and result in the reduction of more than 200,000 tons of greenhouse gas emissions each year once operational.
 The wind plant is set to open in 2019.
 Read more in the PPA Press Release.